Organization Validation (OV) KYV Certificates (OV Certs)

 6 – Final Verification Call

 The final step of verification is simple.
 We will call the telephone number associated with your organization to verify ownership and order.
-This is a short call and all you need to do is ensure you or a designated site admin are available and pick up the phone.
+This is a short call and all you need to do is ensure you or a designated site admin are available for a brief call.